Hydrology-IFH/roger-modflow/dreisam_moehlin_neumagen/steady-state/README.md

 1. Use `Processing toolbox --> Vector overlay --> Split with lines` in QGIS to split the river network into river segments
 2. Extract the downstream and upstream nodes from the river segments.
 3. Assign the elevations and streambed width to the downstream and upstream nodes and join the data to the river segments.
-4. Assign to each river segment the downstream connected segment --> `python `
+4. Assign to each river segment the downstream connected segment --> `python make_stream_segment_routing.py`
-5. Repair the geometries of the river segments.
+5. Repair the geometries of the river segments --> `python make_stream_segment_routing.py`
-6. Write the data for the SFR package of MODFLOW using the `sfrmaker` tool.
+6. Write the data for the SFR package of MODFLOW using the `sfrmaker` tool --> `python write_sfr_data.py`
 7. Check `input/model_SFR.chk` for errors and load `input/sfr_routing.shp` and `input/sfr_outlets.shp` in QGIS to make visual check.
-8. Assign the hydraulic conductivity of the streambed and Manning's coeffecient to the SFR packagedata.
+8. Assign the hydraulic conductivity of the streambed and Manning's coeffecient to the SFR packagedata --> `python make_diversions.py`
-9. Identify the diversions (i.e. river reaches with with downstream connections).
+9. Identify the diversions (i.e. river reaches with with downstream connections) --> `python make_diversions.py`
-10. Identify the reach IDs to collect the water depth and downstream flow.
+10. Identify the streamflow observation points.
+Collect the information in `input/streamflow_observation_points.csv`.
+Then, run `python make_diversions.py`.

 ## Observations